mihaimarian/synapp/README.md

 Synapp is the codename for the startup idea we pitched Friday Nov 9 @ Startup Weekend Atlanta. http://atlanta.startupweekend.org

+Check out the slide deck from the presentation : http://goo.gl/aXwBA

 Thanks to everyones support and a vote of confidence from the judges :

 Glenn Bachman